 More vegetable recipes you’re going to love!

 - Roasted vegetable pasta salad

 - Italian chop salad

 - 2 tablespoons olive oil

-- 1 tablespoon roughly diced fresh ginger root
+- 1 tablespoon fresh minced or grated ginger

 - In a large stockpot, heat olive oil to medium-high.
 Add onions and sauté until translucent, about 5 minutes.
 Add the carrots and continue cooking for about 5 more minutes.

 - Add the remaining ingredients.
 Cover the pot and bring to a slow boil.
 Continue cooking until potatoes and carrots have softened, about 20 minutes.